Dawlish: Climate

 Dawlish has a mild, oceanic climate bordering on a warm to cool Mediterranean climate, according to the Köppen climate classification, with low precipitation in the summer period and high rainfall in the winter.
 Often termed the "English Riviera" along with Teignmouth and Torbay, Dawlish rarely has snow or frost and grows outdoor subtropical plants such as palms, olives, bananas and lemons.
 Temperatures over 30C or under 0C are infrequent.
-It is one of the sunniest places in Britain, with an average of nearly 1800 hours a year.
-Despite more favourable conditions in the summer, the wet autumn and winter can bring copious amounts of rain, and when areas of low pressure move up the English Channel, easterly winds with dramatic storm surges and waves along the seafront.
+It is one of the sunniest places in Britain, with an average of nearly 1,800 hours a year.
+Despite more favourable conditions in the summer, the wet autumn and winter can bring copious amounts of rain; when areas of low pressure move up the English Channel, easterly winds with dramatic storm surges and waves along the seafront.